badersur/badersur.github.io/README.md

 - Performance optimization - Images, JavaScript, HTML and CSS are minifed.

-- Using modern JavaScript features.
+- Using modern JavaScript/TypeScript features.

 - Offline support thanks to [Service Worker][sw] and `gatsby-plugin-offline`.